ashlippert/Lab-5/Lab 5.md

 **Potentiometer Controlled Circuit Assembly**

    Connect the potentiometer to 5V and Ground, with the variable resistance pin connected to A0.
 Keep the previous circuit intact while integrating the potentiometer into the setup.
-The schematic for this setup is given in Figure 3 below.
+The schematic for this setup is given in Figure 3 and 4 below.

 <div align="center">
 <img src="https://github.com/user-attachments/assets/4cec5b73-a503-4f8a-9187-81eadedb0bf6" alt="Schematic 2" width="400">
 <br/>

-<figcaption style="font-size: 16px; text-align: center;"> Figure 4: Potentiometer controlled LED circuit schematic. </figcaption>
+<figcaption style="font-size: 16px; text-align: center;"> Figure 3: Potentiometer controlled LED circuit schematic. </figcaption>
 </div>

 <br/>